-Field Name Туре Binding Readonly Description .xset.time.residency xam_datetime No Yes Time that the XSet was first stored in this XSystem .xset.xuid xam_xuid No Yes XUID of the XSet .xset.dirty xam_boolean No Yes Presence vs. absence of uncommitted changes indicates the creation time of the XSet and shall contain the time that XSystem.createXSet was called to instantiate the XSet instance.
+Field Name Туре Binding Readonly Description .xset.time.creation xam_datetime Yes Yes Time that the XSet was created .xset.time.xuid xam_datetime Yes Yes Time that the XUID was assigned to the XSet .xset.time.commit xam_datetime No Yes Most recent time that the XSet was modified .xset.time.access xam_datetime No Yes Most recent time that the XSet was opened or committed .xset.time.residency xam_datetime No Yes Time that the XSet was first stored in this XSystem .xset.xuid xam_xuid No Yes XUID of the XSet .xset.dirty xam_boolean No Yes Presence vs. absence of uncommitted changes indicates the creation time of the XSet and shall contain the time that XSystem.createXSet was called to instantiate the XSet instance.
 This field shall be created in an XSet instance and the value initialized to the current time by the XSystem when XSystem.createXSet is called.
 This field shall be copied from the input XSet when XSystem.copyXSet is called.
 The value of this field shall not be later than the value of .xset.time.xuid.